nodemcu/nodemcu-firmware/docs/modules/node.md

 ## node.startupcounts()

 Query the performance of system startup.

+!!!
+Important

-Note that this is only available if the firmware is built with `PLATFORM_STARTUP_COUNT` defined.
+    This function is only available if the firmware is built with `PLATFORM_STARTUP_COUNT` defined.

 #### Syntax
 `node.startupcounts([marker])`